-JIT works with SSO and automatically captures all newly registered users with corporate SSO domains to a particular team in your Enterprise plan.
+JIT provisioning works with Single Sign-on (SSO) to automatically capture all newly registered users with corporate SSO domains to a particular team in your Enterprise Plan.

-JIT can be easily enabled in your Miro SSO settings.
-Check here how to set it up.
+JIT provisioning can easily be enabled in your Miro SSO settings.
+Learn how to set up SSO.